iarna/fetch-fic/README.md

 Stuff I'd like to see (user visible):

 * A web UI
+* Provide some examples of a publishing workflow, 'cause it's quite nice at that.
-* Make the rtf handler more complete
+* Make the rtf handler more complete.
-* Better stylesheet handling in output
+* Better stylesheet handling in output.
 * More external site support:
   * Don't want to support every fic site ever, but…
   * More image sources for externing would be useful.